jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF spells db/enchantment/Unconscious Agenda.md

 Area:
 Effect:
 Targets: One humanoid
-Duration: One week/level or until discharged (D)
+Duration: One week/level or until discharged
 Dismissible: yes
 Shapeable:
 SavingThrow: Will negates